handav/cc_workshop/README.md

 11:15-11:30 Creative Taxonomies Exercise 1: tagging data, exploring emotions

+12:40-1:30 Lunch

-11:30-1 Creative Taxonomies Exercise 2: creating your own taxonomies
+1:50-2:50 Creative Taxonomies Exercise 2: creating your own taxonomies

-1-2 Lunch

-2-2:30 Presentation: intro to machine learning, different types of models, etc
+2:50-3:30 Presentation: intro to machine learning, different types of models, etc

-2:30-2:45 Looking at the archive, downloading your own images with Python
+3:30-4 Looking at the archive, downloading your own images with Python

-2:45-3:30 Training, saving, and loading a model (with teachable machines and p5.js)
+4-5 Training, saving, and loading a model (with teachable machines and p5.js), talk about ml5.js and p5.js

-3:30-5 Free work period with help/extra time in case any of the above runs over

 Tomorrow (Sunday):